smita-raj12/Gather.Solution/README.md

           }
         }

+5. For the API need to add the "ContactFinder" directory to another ContactFinder.solution folder.
+And create appsettings.json on ContactFinder add the follwing code.

         {
          "ConnectionStrings":{
             "DefaultConnection": "Server=localhost;Port=3306;database=contacts;uid={YOUR-USER-NAME};pwd= {YOUR-PASSWORD};"
           }
         }

-5. Remove the {YOUR_USERNAME_NAME} and {YOUR_PASSWORD} and fill in the the code snippet with your username for MySQL, and MySQL password Do not include the curly brackets in your code snippet of appsettings.json
+6. Remove the {YOUR_USERNAME_NAME} and {YOUR_PASSWORD} and fill in the the code snippet with your username for MySQL, and MySQL password Do not include the curly brackets in your code snippet of appsettings.json.

-6. Run  `dotnet ef database update`
+7. Run  `dotnet ef database update`

-7. Run `dotnet build` in the git BASH terminal to build, and run the project in the terminal. $ dotnet watch run
+8. Run `dotnet build` in the git BASH terminal to build, and run the project in the terminal. $ dotnet watch run

-8. View the website by visiting localhost:5000/ in a new web browser tab (such as google chrome)
+9. View the website by visiting localhost:5000/ in a new web browser tab (such as google chrome)

 ## Known bugs